-We get there and are told they are 5 star but have a couple of dorms at the back.
-We, however, need to check with a lady who has one, if she will share with a child.
+We get there and are told they are 5-star but have a couple of dorms at the back that is almost empty.
+We, however, need to check with a lady who is staying in one, if she will share with a child.
 The rest of the accommodation is fully booked.
 She agrees, and we get to check out the dorm – or “doom” as my seven-year-old calls it, as he climbs the bunk with glee.

-There is a bathroom and shower on each side and it is nice and clean with linen and only costs $50 FJ or $27 AU a night.
+There are a bathroom and shower on each side and it is nice and clean with linen and only costs $50 FJ or $27 AU a night.
 We are so pleased!